Wr1ter12/Wr1ter12/README.md

 - Memento AI - a flashcard application for memorizing information with AI-generated cards

 ### 📢 Public Projects
-💡 You can find these projects in my open repositories
+💡 You can find these projects in my open repositories: [Repos](https://github.com/Wr1ter12?tab=repositories)

 ## 🎨 Beyond Code
 🎯 I create cartoon and anime art